The cycle of going nowhere

 Whether it's adding 100 subscribers to your email list, or write a blog post every week, or reach out to one person every day, or seek out guest post opportunities... be specific and write it down.

 Then, here's the important part...
 Stick at it.
 Show up every day.
 Put yourself out there.
 Spread your message.
 Do it because you're passionate about what you do, not because you need external validations.
-Don't give up after 2 days because you're getting new subscribers, likes or comments.
+Don't give up after 2 days because you're not getting new subscribers, likes or comments.
 Those will come, but only if you're consistent and persistent.

 (By the way, likes and comments are nice, but they don't automatically translate to sales and clients.
 But that's for another post.)